DwellerComplex/godot-snake2d/addons/snake_2d/README.md

 # Snake 2D for Godot
-Snake 2D is a Godot Engine (v4.5.1) plugin for 2D snake-like movement.
+Snake 2D is a Godot Engine (v4.5.1) add-on for 2D snake-like movement.

 ## Contents
-This plugin adds two extra nodes to a Godot project:
+This add-on adds two extra nodes to a Godot project:
 * SnakeBody2D
 * SnakeSprite2D